rahulrathod315/Leetcode-Problems/Binary Search/Problems/704. Binary Search/readme.md

 ---

+## Basic Concept

+Binary Search is an efficient algorithm for finding an element in a sorted array.
+It works by repeatedly dividing the search interval in half.

+Key concepts:
+1. **Sorted Array**:
+   - Binary Search requires the input array to be sorted in ascending or descending order.

+2. **Divide and Conquer**:
+   - The algorithm eliminates half of the search space in each iteration by comparing the middle element with the target.

+3. **Efficiency**:
+   - Binary Search has a time complexity of `O(log n)`, making it much faster than linear search for large datasets.

+4. **Applications**:
+   - Used in searching, optimization problems, and finding bounds in sorted arrays.

+---

 ## Approach

 The problem can be solved using the **Binary Search** algorithm.
 Binary Search is an efficient algorithm for finding an element in a sorted array by repeatedly dividing the search interval in half.